Norwegian Cruise Line is the third largest cruise line in the world, with 18 ships sailing to over 450 destinations around the globe.

 - Junior and youth programs & Kid clubs cost you nothing extra.
 The young ones will be entertained from morning to evening

 - Aqua parks, sports facilities and more depending on which cruise ship you choose most are included in your cruise price

 What is “Free at Sea” ?

-“Free at Sea” is an optional upgrade.
+“Free at Sea” is an optional upgrade you can choose at the time you book your cruise.
 You can choose to upgrade your cruise for a fee, depending on what’s important to you.
 You choose 2 packages in your upgrade, and choices include: